Updated 28 December 2014.

-Why do people always move away to the side seat when it comes free?
+Why do people always move away to the side of the train seat when it becomes free?

 As everyone does it, if they don’t it, means they want to be close to you- therefore they have no choice.
 As it is also considered considerate to you to give you more room (rather than a suggestion that you smell as it might be in the UK), there is no reason not to.
 Practical reasons include wanting to fall asleep without dropping on anyone’s shoulder.

 Why do some people think it’s okay to ring their bell to make me get out of the way when the pavement is supposed to be for pedestrians?